Be Prepared for Litigation

-In our world of electronic communication, your business needs to be prepared to handle a major risk of litigation in which you could be responsible to produce records, reports, and data from your computer network and systems.
-The electronic discovery could cost your business tens or even hundreds of thousands of dollars if you are sued.
+In our world of electronic communication, your business needs to be prepared to handle the major risk of litigation.
+You could be responsible to produce records, reports, and data from your computer network and systems.
+As a result, electronic discovery could cost your business tens or even hundreds of thousands of dollars in the event you are sued.

 Find Out What Your Business Owns and Where It Is Stored

-Litigation is reasonably anticipated (because a complaint is filed or you receive a demand letter), you have a duty to preserve relevant documentation.
-To meet this duty, your business will need a plan to identify potentially relevant documents; to preserve those documents, and to suspend any routine destruction of documents.
-This is typically accomplished through a litigation hold, which is issued by your lawyer to those employees who are likely to have relevant information.
-Email can be particularly cumbersome due to its sheer volume, its routine destruction, and the fluidity and informality with which it is used.
+If you anticipate litigation, you are responsible to preserve relevant documentation.
+Litigation may present itself in the form of a filed complaint or a demand letter.
+In order to meet this duty, your business will need a plan to identify potentially relevant documents; to preserve those documents, and to suspend any routine destruction of documents.
+You can typically accomplish this through a litigation hold.
+Your lawyer will issue a litigation hold to those employees who are likely to have relevant information.
+Email can be particularly cumbersome.
+After all email communication has a large volume, is routinely destruction, and can be informal in tone and use.

 Create or Revise Your Document-Related Policies

 Ensure that your document-related policies are not stale.
-Work with your information technology staff or a consultant, as well as legal counsel, to incorporate electronic documents into these policies.
+Don’t forget to incorporate electronic documents into these policies.
+Work with your information technology staff or a consultant, as well as legal counsel.
 Your policies should detail who owns the data and layout rules relating to the creation, communication, and storage of data.
-They should also address employer expectations regarding social media, as well as the use of personal devices and accounts for business purposes.
+They should also address employer expectations regarding social media accounts for business purposes.
+Your policy should cover the use of personal devices as well.
 We can help ensure these policies are legally compliant.

 Educate Your Employees

-Once your litigation plan and policies are set, it’s time to educate your employees.
+Once you have set your litigation plan and policies, it’s time to educate your employees.
 Most employees are conscientious and don’t want to do anything to harm their employers’ interests.
 However, lawsuits can be intimidating, and often, employees feel that their expectations are unclear.

 Provide a question-and-answer session or a presentation for your employees to talk about your new document-related policies.
-Discuss the potential adverse consequences to the company of failing to preserve documents or of failing to suspend automatic destruction.
+During which, be sure to discuss the potential adverse consequences to the company of failing to preserve documents or of failing to suspend automatic destruction.
 We can advise you with regards to the critical points to include.

-Many of the items above can best be achieved working with a lawyer who understands and cares about your business.
-At Kundani & Chang LLP, we develop proactive relationships with our clients, which means working with us is like having General Counsel on your team.
+Work with a lawyer who understands and cares about your business to best achieve many of the items above.
+At Bridge Law LLP, we develop proactive relationships with our clients.
+As a result, working with us is like having General Counsel on your team.
 If you have not had a comprehensive review of your legal, insurance, financial and tax systems recently, give us a call to schedule a LIFT Foundation Audit.
-During your audit, we’ll identify any holes in your systems and design a plan to fill them so you can focus on growing your business at the maximum of impact and income with minimal risk to you and your family.
+During your audit, we’ll identify any holes in your systems and design a plan to fill them.
+That way you can focus on growing your business with minimal risk to you and your family.
+Contact us today to schedule an initial consultation.